Nikolai Astrup (politician)

 Nikolai Eivindssøn Astrup (born 12 June 1978) is a Norwegian politician representing the Conservative Party.
 He served as Minister of Local Government from 2020 to 2021.
 Previously he served as the Minister of International Development from 2018 to 2019 in Prime Minister Erna Solberg's cabinet, being the first since Heikki Holmås from 2012 to 2013.
-In 2019, he also became the first Minister of Digitalization after the Christian Democratic Party joined the Cabinet, a post he served in until 2020.
+In 2019, he also became the first Minister of Digitalisation after the Christian Democratic Party joined the Cabinet, a post he served in until 2020.

 Education

 Astrup graduated from Institut Le Rosey with an International General Certificate of Secondary Education (1995) and from Berg Upper Secondary School with an International Baccalaureate (1997).
 He holds a master's degree in European Politics and Governance and a bachelor's degree in International Relations, both from the London School of Economics and Political Science (LSE).

 Early career

 Astrup worked in management consulting at Arkwright from 2000 until 2002.
 Between 2001 and 2008 he was the editor of the conservative periodical Minerva.

 Prior to his election to parliament, Astrup worked as political adviser for the Conservative Party parliamentary group and political adviser to the Governing Mayor of Oslo Erling Lae from 2008 until 2009.